Rolex Cookie Monster vs Smurf: What Changed in 2026

 Price and Market Behavior in 2026

-For broader context on how Rolex values move over time, the same patterns apply across the rest of the lineup.
+For broader context on how Rolex values hold up over time, the same patterns apply across the rest of the lineup.

 Man Wearing a Rolex Submariner Cookie Monster